“Hey, do you want to be a movie star in Egyptian Movies?”

-Just what I said, would you like to be in an Egyptian movie?”
+Just what I said, would you like to be in an Egyptian movie?

 Having left England with only a limited amount of cash, the plan was to spend a few months in Egypt and Israel, then see what the hell happened next.

 I was already enjoying it in Cairo,staying at an apartment block only ten minutes walk to the central square, with several hostels operating on each floor within the building.

-Below this old colonial style behemoth was a large cafe always packed with locals, and smelling of sweet sheesha smoke of various flavours, apple being the favourite.
+Below this old colonial style behemoth was a large cafe always packed with locals and smelling of sweet sheesha smoke of various flavours, apple being the favourite.

 An area full of budget travellers who would appreciate a bit of extra cash, have the time too spare for it, and enjoy the fun experience of being in a movie.
 An exotic foreign one at that.

 Explaining that he was a scout for a film company needing foreign looking people, and that we would be paid around $15 for the day with food included, we all agreed to do it.

 And that’s how I came to stay in Cairo as a film extra for a while.
-I ended up doing many movies there, and also learnt something very important for a young adventurer;
+I ended up doing many movies there, and also learnt something very important for a young adventurer:

 I could help fund my journey while travelling.

-Some people say that they could never afford to go abroad for a long time, but the fact is there are so many options for you in order to live abroad, many off which you wouldn’t know about until you started travelling, and stumbled upon them.
+Some people say that they could never afford to go abroad for a long time, but the fact is there are so many options for you in order to live abroad, many of which you wouldn’t know about until you started travelling, and stumbled upon them.

 I met some young locals in the cafe who invited me to their village in the suburbs for the night.
 It turned out they had a marijuana plantation on their land, and I ended up riding around the countryside on a donkey, high on hashish, and giggling myself silly.